zhenglisec/old_page/_pages/about.md

 - [04/2023] One paper titled “Data Poisoning Attacks Against Multimodal Encoders” got accepted in ICML 2023!
 - [12/2022] One paper titled "Backdoor Attacks Against Dataset Distillation" got accepted in NDSS 2023!
 - [9/2022] One paper titled "UnGANable: Defending Against GAN-based Face Manipulation" got accepted in USENIX Security 2023!
-- [7/2022] I start an internship at Bell Lab!
+- [7/2022] I started an internship at Bell Lab!
 - [4/2022] One paper titled "Auditing Membership Leakages of Multi-Exit Networks" got accepted in CCS 2022!
 - [3/2021] One paper titled "Membership Leakage in Label-Only Exposures" got accepted in CCS 2021!
 - [8/2019] One paper titled "How to Prove Your Model Belongs to You: A Blind-Watermark based Framework to Protect Intellectual Property of DNN" got accepted in ACSAC 2019!